grosser/cachy/Readme.md

     Cachy.cache(:a_key, :witout_locale=>true){ 'German' } == 'English'

 ####Caching results of other caches
-When inner cache is expired outer cache would normally still shows old results.
+When inner cache is expired outer cache would normally still shows old results.<br/>
 --> expire outer cache when inner cache is expired.

     a = Cachy.cache(:a, :expires_in=>1.day){ expensive() }